Infohazard.HyperNav 2.0.0

 In both cases, any pathfinding operations currently underway will automatically be restarted.
 Any agents that already have paths, however, will need to be manually stopped by calling Stop() and the destination re-supplied in shifted space.

 Moving volumes does update the external link positions, so two volumes with links to one another that move together will have the links updated correctly.
 However, if one volume moves relative to another volume that it shares links with, the link positions will stay relative to the originating volume.
-Links cannot currently be re-baked at runtime.
+To account for this, you'll need to regenerate the links at runtime.

 While individual moving volumes are supported, note that when a volume is moved, any calculating paths will be canceled.
 So if a volume is moving every frame, the paths will be continuously canceled before they can complete.
-You can get past this by putting the NavPathfinder in Main Thread End Of Frame mode, but that will likely lead to stutters.
+You can get past this by putting the NavPathfinder in Instantaneous mode, but that will likely lead to stutters.